How To Place Orders

 But on top of that, I highly suggest you play in sim mode for a while to be absolutely perfect when it comes to the real deal!

 So you decided to go with the Limit order route.
-You refuse to pay market and have set a price you want to pay.
+You refused to pay market and have set a price you want to pay.

 When you set a limit order of any sort (Stop Limit or just Limit) you will be asked when do you want it to expire (the actual execution of the trade not how long you hold the shares).

 GFD- Good for Day Order – whatever price you decide you only want it executed during market hours of that day.
-If it doesn’t reach that price that day, it will be canceled and you can decide what you want to do the next day.
+If the price doesn’t reach that day, it will be canceled and you can decide what you want to do the next day.

 GTC – Good Til Canceled – this order will not be canceled over night or even in the near future.
 You can set the dates you want it to be canceled as well.
 If it doesn’t get filled.